nfroidure/midiplayer/README.md

 });
 ```

-You can also simply add script tags to your HTML document and use MIDIPayer
+You can also simply add script tags to your HTML document and use MIDIPlayer
- consstructor from the global scope like [in this sample]().
+ consstructor from the global scope like [in this sample](http://rest4.org/github/nfroidure/MIDIPlayer/master/tests/index.html).

 License
 -------